jaypatell2543/gym-routine-manager/README.md

 ## Reflection

-For this assignment, we created a multi-page web application called Gym Routine Manager using Node.js and Express.
-The goal of the app is to allow users to manage a workout routine by adding, viewing, and deleting exercises.

-The exercise data is stored in a JSON file, which acts as a simple database and keeps the data persistent.

-The application includes three pages: Home, Routine, and About.
-The Routine page communicates with the backend using fetch requests.

-We implemented REST-style endpoints using GET to retrieve exercises, POST to add new exercises, and DELETE to remove them.
-The server returns appropriate status codes to show whether each request was successful or invalid.

-This project meets the assignment requirements because it uses Express for routing, serves static files (HTML, CSS, JavaScript), implements multiple HTTP methods, follows REST principles, and stores data in a JSON file instead of a database.
-It is structured as a multi-page application rather than a single-page app.
+This project gave us a practical understanding of how a full-stack web application works from start to finish.
+Instead of only learning concepts in lectures, we were able to apply them by building a working application and seeing how each component connects together.

-One challenge we faced was understanding how the frontend and backend communicate.
-It took some time to understand how fetch sends data and how the server updates the JSON file correctly.
-We also had to fix some issues with folder structure and routing.
+One of the biggest things we learned was how the frontend and backend communicate.
+Implementing fetch requests and handling different HTTP methods in Express helped us better understand how data moves between the client and the server.
+It became much clearer how requests are sent, processed, and returned with proper status codes.

-Overall, this assignment helped me better understand how full-stack web applications work and how REST APIs function.
+Working as a team was also an important part of this assignment.
+We had to divide responsibilities, make sure our code worked together, and help each other debug issues.
+At times, we faced challenges with routing, folder structure, and updating the JSON file correctly.
+By testing carefully and reviewing each other’s code, we were able to fix these problems.

+This project improved not only our technical skills but also our collaboration and problem-solving abilities.
+If we were to extend this application in the future, we would consider adding stronger input validation, improving the UI design, and integrating a real database.
+Overall, this assignment helped us build confidence in developing and structuring web applications using Express and REST principles.